Strategy and Innovation

 Visit the AI Taskforce site to access the taskforce report, 2024-25 priorities, campus resources for instructors and more.

-Visit Missouri Online to learn more about using AI in teaching and learning activities.
+Visit Academic Technology to learn more about using AI in teaching and learning activities.

 More AI guidelines and considerations